-Alternative grading, first implemented in spring 2020, will also be implemented for the fall 2020 semester to serve as a safety net for undergraduate students who encounter significant challenges that impede their academic goals due to circumstances beyond their control.
-LionPATH allows undergraduate students to select which standard grades (those that carry grade points) they wish to replace with alternative grades.
+Alternative grading, first implemented in spring 2020, will continue to be an option for the spring 2021 semester to serve as a safety net for undergraduate students who encounter significant challenges that impede their academic goals due to circumstances beyond their control.
+LionPATH allows undergraduate students to select which standard grades (those that carry grade points) they want to replace with alternative grades.
 For undergraduate students who earned Ds or Fs in their courses, the alternative grades protect them from having their Penn State GPA negatively impacted.
 For those who earned grades of C or better, the selection of SAT (Satisfactory) grades will keep the detail of these grades from appearing on their transcripts and remove them from their GPA calculation.

 Whether you use standard or alternative grades, learning is measured in ways far beyond a cumulative grade point average.
 Even if you intend to use alternative grades in some of your courses, you should continue to make your best efforts to learn all of the material in each of your courses, as this is critical to your learning and success.
 One approach in deciding whether to use alternative grades is to consider how in the future you will be able to articulate how you have learned and grown as an individual during your college experience.
 Ongoing conversations with your academic advisers about your progress toward academic goals can include this critical perspective.

-Similar to spring 2020 semester, students will control what grades are changed to alternative grades, recognizing that many will want to retain their earned letter grades to reflect their accomplishments.
-The online tool to select alternative grades for each course will be the same as the one that was used in spring and will be available to students in LionPATH beginning December 23.
-All selections must be finalized by midnight on January 12.
+As in the spring and fall 2020 semesters, students are responsible for selecting which letter grades they want to change to alternative grades.
+Students are encouraged to retain their earned letter grades that reflect their academic accomplishments.
+The online tool to select alternative grades for each course will be the same as the one that was used in spring and fall 2020 and will be available to students in LionPATH beginning May 12.
+All selections will need to be completed by 11:59 p.m.
+(ET) on May 21.
 Students are strongly encouraged to consult with their academic advisers as they make their decisions about alternative grades.
-Please note, academic advisers will not be available while the University is closed for the winter break.
-The University is closed beginning Thursday, December 24, and reopens on Monday, January 4, 2021.

 Alternative Grading System